 Legalisation services

-There are two main types of legalisation:
+There are two primary types of legalisation:

-Examples of documents subject to legalisation through the Chamber of Commerce and Industry (CCI) include:
+Documents commonly legalised through the Chamber of Commerce and Industry (CCI) include:

-Legalisation by the Chamber of Commerce and Industry in Russia takes place in two stages that are certification of documents by the Chamber of Commerce and Industry and certification at the embassy of the destination country.
+The legalisation process by the Chamber of Commerce and Industry in Russia includes two steps: certification by the CCI itself, followed by certification at the embassy of the receiving country.

 To get a quotation, contact us by calling